How to Import Data from an Existing PostgreSQL Database into ServBay

 :postgres

-to connect through the socket file in the given directory, rather than via TCP/IP port.postgres
+to connect via the socket file in the specified directory instead of TCP/IP.postgres

 postgres